Mungert69/FreeNetworkMonitorBlog/content/posts/NoConfigurationAlertingHowAILearnsYourNetwork.md

 featured: false
 draft: false
 ---
-In this walkthrough, we’ll explore how the Quantum Ready Monitor Assistant makes it effortless to set up robust, AI-powered network alerting—without any manual configuration.
+In this walkthrough, we’ll explore how the Quantum Network Monitor Assistant makes it effortless to set up robust, AI-powered network alerting—without any manual configuration.
 We’ll demonstrate how the assistant can automatically analyze network traffic, learn normal patterns, and proactively configure alerts to notify you when something unusual happens.

 Let’s imagine a scenario: Jamie, an IT administrator, wants to put a stop to late-night server outages and strange traffic spikes, but doesn’t have the time (or desire) to manually set up thresholds or rules for every host in their network.

-Here’s how Jamie can use the Quantum Ready Monitor Assistant to let AI handle it all:
+Here’s how Jamie can use the Quantum Network Monitor Assistant to let AI handle it all:

 Step 1: Jamie Starts with an Inquiry
 User: I’d like to have automatic alerts set up for my web server traffic.
 I don’t want to fiddle with threshold settings—can you do it for me?

 Assistant: Absolutely!
-The Quantum Ready Monitor Assistant can monitor your web server and analyze its traffic patterns over time.
+The Quantum Network Monitor Assistant can monitor your web server and analyze its traffic patterns over time.
 I’ll set up monitoring for your host, and the AI will learn its normal behavior to configure smart alerts for any anomalies.
 What’s your server address and preferred monitoring type (e.g., HTTP for regular site checks or ICMP for network reachability)?

 Step 2: Jamie Provides Basic Info
 User: Let’s watch www.jamiesite.com over HTTP.